Benign familial pemphigus

 - Benzoyl peroxide is a useful antiseptic available as cream or wash.

 - Ketoconazole cream can be used in case of fungal infection.

 - Calcipotriol cream is useful in some patients.

 - Fluorouracil cream has been reported effective in at least one patient.

 - Topical calcineurin inhibitors such as pimecrolimus cream or tacrolimus ointment have been reported to reduce need for topical steroids.

 - Prolonged courses of oral antibiotics such as tetracycline may be useful.

-- If herpes virus infection is a recurrent problem oral antivirals such as aciclovir may be useful.
+- If herpes virus infection is a recurrent problem, oral antivirals such as aciclovir are prescribed.